alensiljak/cashier/README.md

 # Development

-Run the dev server `yarn serve` or `yarn dev` and open the browser on http://localhost:8080.
+Run the dev server `pnpm serve` or `pnpm dev` and open the browser on http://localhost:8080.

 ## Maintenance

-Updating libraries: list outdated with `yarn outdated`.
+Updating libraries: list outdated with `pnpm outdated`.

 ## Building

-Build the release version with `yarn build` (this is the equivalent of `yarn run build`).
+Build the release version with `pnpm build` (this is the equivalent of `pnpm run build`).

 ## Deployment